ODF (OpenDocument Format): Introduction and Translation

 Open Standard

-ODF is an international standard (ISO/IEC 26300), which means that any vendor can implement and support this format without being restricted by patents or proprietary technologies.
+ODF is an international standard (ISO/IEC 26300), meaning that any vendor can implement and support this format without being restricted by patents or proprietary technologies.

 -